liquity/dev/README.md

 ### Flow of LQTY Tokens in Liquity

-Stability Pool depositors and front end receive LQTY gains according to their share of the total LUSd deposits, and the LQTY community issuance schedule.
+Stability Providers and front end receive LQTY gains according to their share of the total LUSd deposits, and the LQTY community issuance schedule.
 Once obtained, LQTY can be staked and unstaked with the `LQTYStaking` contract.

 **Stability Pool**